 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Las Vegas McCarran International Airport is very well connected with cities of the USA, but also with Europe and Asia.
-Except for local airport, people often fly to Los Angeles and drive to Las Vegas.
-It will be about 5-6 hours of driving, and the distance is 270 miles.
+Except for local airports, people often fly to Los Angeles and drive to Las Vegas.
+It will be about 5-6 hours of driving from Los Angeles, and the distance is 270 miles.
+Las Vegas is a city where you can spend a week, and you won’t be bored, it’s so many attractions and things to do.
+Moreover, it is a great base for exploring the Southwest and the most beautiful places in the USA.
+Therefore, if you are planning a day trips from Las Vegas, check out our recommendations.

 Best Places to Stay in Vegas